-Even so, you have the power to pause yourself.
 You have the power to create space for your team to pause.
 You have the power to give permission to the employees in your organization to pause.
-Here’s how (and why):
+Here’s how (and why) to do it:

 Pause to reflect

-Action: Whether you are grieving or just feeling overwhelmed, block out blank thinking time at the start or end of your day to process your thoughts and feelings with meditation, writing, art, or just having no digital distractions.
-Take micro, meso (medium), and macro breaks (e.g., 30 seconds looking away from the screen, an afternoon stroll with no Zoom calls, or a few days off) and encourage others to do the same.
+Action: Whether you’re grieving or just feeling overwhelmed, block out blank thinking time at the start or end of your day to process your thoughts and feelings with meditation, writing, art, or just having no digital distractions.
+Take micro, meso, and macro breaks (e.g., 30 seconds looking away from the screen, an afternoon stroll with no Zoom calls, or a few days off) and encourage others to do the same.

 Pause to reduce bias